June 25, 2026

 4. Flexible Credit Guidelines

 VA doesn’t set a minimum credit score-lenders do.
-Many accept scores as low as 580.
-Even with past credit hiccups, bankruptcy, or limited history, you could still qualify.
+Some lenders may consider lower credit scores depending on underwriting guidelines and compensating factors.
+Even with past credit hiccups, bankruptcy, or limited history, you could still qualify

 5. Limited Closing Costs